Lockoo/HealthApp-Spring/README.md

+Basic CRUD Project for learning purposes!

--Webapp Project for Doctors&Patients while using Spring5 in the Back and Angular4 in the Frontend
+-Webapp for Doctors&Patients using Spring5 for the Backend and Angular4 for Frontend

--Hibernate used as ORM-Tool for MySQL DB
+-Hibernate used as ORM-Tool for administering a MySQL DB

 -HealthApp-Angular Frontend as Submodule